Key takeaways

 Does it cost anything, and where do I get it?

-We focus on the mobile app in this guide, but you can also access Amazon Parent Dashboard on a web browser at parents.amazon.com.
+We focus on the mobile app in this guide, but you can also access Amazon Kids Parent Dashboard on a web browser at parents.amazon.com.

 How do I get started?

-Sign in to the Amazon Kids+ app with your Amazon credentials and set up individual child profiles for your kids.
-The Parent Dashboard assigns each of your children to an age group based on the birthdate you enter (you can override the recommended age range for content in Settings > Adjust Age Filter and Theme).
-To review default settings based on your child’s age, click on the gear next to the child’s name.
+Sign in to the Amazon Kids Parent Dashboard app with your Amazon credentials and set up individual child profiles for your kids.
+Parent Dashboard assigns each of your children to an age group based on the birthdate you enter.
+To review and modify the default settings based on your child’s age, click on the gear next to the child’s name and then the “Adjust Age Filter” setting.

-How do I access the Parent Dashboard?
+How do I access Parent Dashboard?

 How do I set time limits?

-- Educational Goals: Set goals for daily reading and time spent using educational videos and apps.
-An optional “Learn First” setting blocks entertainment content until educational goals are met.
+- Learn First: Set goals for your child’s daily reading and time spent using educational videos and apps.
+You can also choose if entertainment content should be blocked until your child meets the educational goals you set.

 What about web browsing?